DataStax-Academy/cassandra-fundamentals-inserts-updates-deletes/step2-cassandra.md

 <!-- CONTENT -->

-<div class="step-title">Creating tables</div>
+<div class="step-title">Syntax</div>

-To create a table, Cassandra Query Language has the `CREATE TABLE` statement with the following simplified syntax:
+For inserting updating and deleting rows and columns in Cassandra tables, Cassandra Query Language provides statements `INSERT`, `UPDATE` and `DELETE` with the following simplified syntax:

 <pre class="non-executable-code">
-CREATE TABLE [ IF NOT EXISTS ] [keyspace_name.]table_name
-(
+INSERT INTO [keyspace_name.] table_name
-  column_name data_type [ , ... ]
+       (column_name  [ , ... ])
-  PRIMARY KEY (
-   ( partition_key_column_name  [ , ... ] )
+VALUES (column_value [ , ... ]);

+UPDATE [keyspace_name.] table_name
-   [ clustering_key_column_name [ , ... ] ]
+SET column_name = column_value [ , ... ]
-  )
-)
-[ WITH CLUSTERING ORDER BY
+WHERE primary_key_column_name = value [ AND ... ];

-   ( clustering_key_column_name ASC|DESC [ , ... ] )
+DELETE [column_name][ , ... ]
-];
+FROM [keyspace_name.] table_name
+WHERE primary_key_column_name = value [ AND ... ];
 </pre>

-First, notice that a table is created within an existing keyspace.
+All statements require *keyspace name* and *table name* to identify an existing table to perform an operation on.
 If a *keyspace name* is omitted, the current working keyspace is used.

-Second, *keyspace*, *table* and *column* *names* can contain alphanumeric characters and underscores.
-By default, names are case-insensitive, but case sensitivity can be forced by using double quotation marks around a name.

-Third, there are many CQL *data types*, including native, collection and user-defined data types.
-For now, we will use some of the simplest and self-descriptive ones like `TEXT`, `INT`, `FLOAT`, and `DATE`.

-Fourth, notice that there are additional parentheses around the partition key columns that can be omitted when the partition key has only one column (a.k.a.
-*simple partition key*) and are required when the partition key has more than one column (a.k.a.
-*composite partition key*).

-Finally, when a clustering key is defined, ordering is optionally specified in the last clause with ascendant order being the default.
+The `INSERT` statement inserts a new row into a table or upserts data into an existing row.
+All primary key columns and their values must be specified to identify a row.

+The `UPDATE` statement updates individual non-key columns in an existing row or upserts a new row.
+All primary key columns and their values must be specified in the `WHERE` clause to identify a row.

+The `DELETE` statement removes an entire partition, a subset of rows in a partition or an individual row; when column names are specified, only selected non-key columns are removed.
+The `WHERE` clause uses primary key columns to identify one or more rows in a partition.

 <!-- NAVIGATION -->
 <div id="navigation-bottom" class="navigation-bottom">